johnymatar/GClust/README.md

 The current version of GClust uses Edgar, R.C.'s MUSCLE module (www.drive5.com) for sequences alignment.

 # Prerequisite
 GCLUST uses MPI for parallel computation and the executable building for the installation package.
-Below are some basic instractions for installing MPI on your system.
+Below are some basic instructions for installing MPI on your system.
 - For Linux users:
   •	install mpich
   •	install openmpi